practicalli/blog-cryogen/content/md/posts/access-aws-with-clojure-from-scratch.md

 The approach outlined is not intended for commercial work, only the bare essentials to start exploring what is possible with the Cognitect Labs library.
 (Or you could try out [LocalStack if you have docker installed locally](https://localstack.cloud/)).

-Don't use this approach for personal or company secrets and sensitive information.
+**Don't use this approach for personal or company projects containing sensitive information**

 > A working credit card is required to setup a root account and AWS will charge the card $1 to verify identity and that the card is legitimate.
 This amount will be returned within 3-5 days.
 >